-Genealogy has become the fastest growing hobby in the United States.
+Genealogy is the fastest growing hobby in the United States.
 People love learning about where they came from!
-But while online databases make it possible to trace one’s roots back multiple generations, these sources pale in comparison to the richness of the information we can get from our Grandparents Memories.
+But while online databases make it possible to trace our roots back multiple generations, these sources pale in comparison to the richness of the information we can get from our Grandparents Memories.

-Our grandparents are the best sources for our family history.
+Our grandparents memories are a great source for our family history.
 We don’t just learn facts like the year their grandparents moved from Illinois to Oregon.
-We learn about the conditions on the wagon train, how long this journey took, how they dealt with illnesses, what foods they ate and how they prepared them, how they earned the money to go, and what challenges they faced when they arrived.
+They may recall hearing about the conditions on the wagon train, how long this journey took, how they dealt with illnesses, what foods they ate and how they prepared them, how they earned the money to go, and what challenges they faced when they arrived.

-Instead of simply learning that our great-grandparents immigrated in 1902, through our grandparents memories we can learn what it was like on Ellis Island waiting to be interviewed, the circumstances of the other immigrants that were not allowed entry, what questions were asked, and what the conditions were like on the ship.
-We may learn amazing details like how our great-grandmother was almost sent back because she was pregnant with our grandfather!
+Instead of simply learning that our great-great-grandparents immigrated in 1902, through our grandparents memories we may be able to learn what it was like on Ellis Island waiting to be interviewed, the circumstances of the other immigrants that were not allowed entry, what questions were asked, and what the conditions were like on the ship.
+We may learn amazing details like how our great-great-grandmother was almost sent back because she was pregnant with our great-grandfather!

 In school, we learn about historic events like the Great Depression, World War II, and how technology has evolved over the decades.
 Our textbooks are filled with names, dates and photos.
 However, nothing makes history come alive more than sitting at the kitchen table listening to our grandparents recount their memories of living through these events.

 Through our grandparents memories, we don’t just learn sterile facts through stories.
 We learn how events affected our families specifically.
-Our grandfathers can tell us about what it was like to be in Europe when news broke that the war was finally over.
+Our grandfathers can tell us about what it was like when news broke that the war was finally over.
 We can ask him about that scar on his arm and he can tell us what the battlefield was really like.

 We may learn about how our great-grandmother took a job in a defense factory to earn enough money to raise our grandmother and great-aunts.
 How she was the first in the family to work outside the home.
 We may learn how that inspired her to continue with a career after the war and how this made it easier for our grandmother and mother to pursue their own careers.